×

 All about Charnockite and Shoshonite Properties

 Know all about Charnockite and Shoshonite properties here.
 All properties of rocks are important as they define the type of rock and its application.
 Charnockite and Shoshonite belong to Igneous Rocks.Texture of Charnockite is Granular whereas that of Shoshonite is Porphyritic.
 Charnockite appears Veined or Pebbled and Shoshonite appears Dull.
-The luster of Charnockite is not available while that of Shoshonite is dull.
+The luster of Charnockite is while that of Shoshonite is dull.
 Charnockite is available in black, grey, orange, pink, white colors whereas Shoshonite is available in brown- black, dark brown colors.
 The commercial uses of Charnockite are curling, gemstone, laboratory bench tops, tombstones and that of Shoshonite are cemetery markers, creating artwork.